-And nothing really highlighted this to me than when I went to this open square with my friends and we saw street musicians playing the most emotional and soul-striking guitar music.
+And nothing really highlighted this to me than when I went to this open square with my friends and we saw street musicians playing the most emotional and soul-striking ukulele music.

-So it inspired me so much that I decided to play the guitar.
-I wish I learned about this place that offers all sorts of incisive and insightful guitar reviews because if I did, I probably would have not only saved a lot of money, but I probably would have gotten a better sounding guitar.
+So it inspired me so much that I decided to play the ukulele.
+I wish I learned about this place that offers all sorts of incisive and insightful ukulele reviews because if I did, I probably would have not only saved a lot of money, but I probably would have gotten a better sounding ukulele.

-If you want to know how to get the best guitars, whether you are based in Iraq or you’re just traveling through or you are located elsewhere, get more info here.
+If you want to know how to get the best ukulele, whether you are based in Iraq or you’re just traveling through or you are located elsewhere, get more info here.